-- Development proposal(s) on land and buildings in existing use, last used for, or proposed for use for sport and recreation, including open space and playing fields, will not be acceptable unless: - a. an assessment has been undertaken which clearly shows the land and/or the buildings are surplus to requirements; or - the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location, and the replacement provision is available for use before the existing provision and its use is lost; or - c. the development is for alternative sport and recreation provision, the need for which clearly outweighs the loss; or - d. the development proposal is of a limited scale and would substantially enhance sport and recreation provision at the site for community use; or - e. in the case of school playing fields, the development is for education purposes or the Department for Education is satisfied that the land is no longer required for school use and its loss would not result in a shortfall in provision for the local community.
+- 1) Development proposal(s) on land and buildings in existing use, last used for, or proposed for use for sport and recreation, including open space and playing fields, will not be acceptable unless: - a. an assessment has been undertaken which clearly shows the land and/or the buildings are surplus to requirements; or - b. the loss resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location, and the replacement provision is available for use before the existing provision and its use is lost; or - c. the development is for alternative sport and recreation provision, the need for which clearly outweighs the loss.